bshack/trndyModel/README.md

 ### Update

-Update the stored model data with new data.
-This extends the existing model data, old properties are overwritten, new properties are added to the model.
-This will emit a 'change' event.
+Update the stored model data with new data:

 ```
 modelColor.update({